 Required for all valve types.
-The shell test validates the strength and soundness of the valve pressure containing structure.
+The shell test validates the strength and soundness of the valve pressure-containing structure.
 This is actually a pressure test where normally air, inert gas, water, kerosene, etc can be used as the test fluid.
-The minimum shell test pressure that can used are listed in table 2 of API-598.
-The pressure is applied inside the assembled valve with ends closed.
+The minimum shell test pressure that can use are listed in table 2 of API-598.
+The pressure is applied inside the assembled valve with the ends closed.
 The valve shall be partially open and be able to hold pressure for a certain time.
 The pressure shall not be less than 1.5 times of maximum working pressure.
 No leakage is allowed.

 Required for all valves that have the backseat feature, except for bellows seal valves.
-This is a feature that allows valve packing being replaced while it is in the service.
-Normally gate valve, globe, and parallel slide gate valves are subjected to this test.
-This pressure test is performed to verify leakage past the stem or shaft to bonnet seal i.e, backseat.
-Table 3 of API-598 provides required test pressures for the backseat test for different valve types.
+This is a feature that allows valve packing to be replaced while it is in service.
+Normally gate valves, globe, and parallel slide gate valves are subjected to this test.
+This pressure test is performed to verify leakage past the stem or shaft to the bonnet seal i.e, backseat.
+Table 3 of API-598 provides the required test pressures for the backseat test for different valve types.
 In this test, the valve shall be fully opened and the packing gland shall be loose or not installed.
 No leakage is permissible in the backseat test.

 Low-pressure closure test/ High-pressure closure test